wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/index.rst

 To allow the installation process and guarantee the expected performance of the Wazuh-Elastic Stack components all hosts must meet the hardware requirements described in the :ref:`requirements <distributed_requirements>` section.

-The user can choose between step by step installation, a manual way of carrying out the process, or Unattended installation, an automated way using scripts:
+The user can choose between Step-by-step installation, a manual way of carrying out the process, or Unattended installation, an automated way using scripts:

 .. toctree::
     :maxdepth: 1